-Non-disabled veterans of the Korca emergency must pay their fees at the time they register.
+Non-disabled veterans of the Korea emergency must pay their fees at the time they register.
 They will receive specified allowances under Public Law 550.

-Sons and daughters of deccased veterans covered under Public Law 634, must pay their fees at the time of registration.
+Sons and daughters of deceased veterans covered under Public Law 634, must pay their fees at the time of registration.
 They will receive specified allowances under Public Law 634.

-MUSIC FEES

-For students enrolled for credit in these courses:

-Band, Band Instruments, Chorus, Orchestra, Organ, Piano, University Singers, Violin, Voice No Maintenance Fees or Tuition

-For private lessons in Band Instruments, Organ, Piano, Violin, Voice: Undergraduate Graduate

-Two individual half-hour lessons per week-(4 cr. hrs.)

-\$120.00

-\$180.00

-One individual half-hour lesson per week-(2 cr. hrs.)

-60.00

-90.00

-One hour practice per week on pipe organ

-10.00

-10.00

-THESIS AND BINDING

-For candidates for advanced degrees (Payable at time of application for degree).
-Binding fee, per volume \$5.00 Microfilming fee (for Ph.D. degrees only) \$2 0 .00 Two volumes must be deposited in the University Library. - GRADUATION FEE
+MUSIC FEES For students enrolled for credit in these courses: Band, Band Instruments, Chorus, Orchestra, Organ, Piano, University Singers, Violin, Voice suition For private lessons in Band instruments, Organ, Piano, Violin, Voice: Two individual half-hour lessons per week-(4 cr. hrs.) \$120.00 One individual half-hour lesson per week-(2 cr. hrs.) \$60.00 One hour practice per week on pipe organ \$10.00 THESIS AND BINDING For candidates for advanced degrees (Payable at time of application for degree).
+Thesis fee (when required) . \$10.00 Binding fee, per volume 5.00 Two volumes must be deposited in the University Library.
+GRADUATION IN ABSENTIA

-Each Degree \$10.00 In Absentia (additional) 10.00 It fundamental for all of a size of \$20 and a superior \$10,00 \$10,00

-\\ Students enrolled for nine credits or more pay a General Service Fee of \$20 each semester.
-Students enrolled for less than nine credits, postgraduate, College of Law and summer students pay a Service Fee of \$5.